Brockport Receives Prestigious Health Professions Diversity Award

-The College at Brockport’s Department of Nursing has been recognized for excellence in diversity by INSIGHT Into Diversity magazine.
+SUNY Brockport’s Department of Nursing has been recognized for excellence in diversity by INSIGHT Into Diversity magazine.
 The department has received the magazine’s 2019 Health Professions Higher Education Excellence in Diversity (HEED) Award.

 The Health Professions HEED Award is the only national honor recognizing U.S. medical, dental, pharmacy, osteopathic, nursing, veterinary, allied health, and other health schools and centers that demonstrate an outstanding commitment to diversity and inclusion across their campuses.
 Brockport’s Department of Nursing is one of only 43 recipients of the prestigious award.

 “We are proud of the work that the Department of Nursing and SUNY Brockport have accomplished in order to be awarded the 2019 Health Professions HEED Award, as our campus truly exemplifies excellence in diversity,” said Brockport President Heidi Macpherson.

 The Health Professions HEED Award examines applicant’s recruitment and retention of students and employees, continued leadership support for diversity, as well as other aspects of diversity and inclusion.

 Brockport’s nursing department offers several dynamic programs that were featured in its application, including:

 Poverty Simulation Training: This simulation challenges perceptions, changes perspectives, and strengthens understanding and empathy.
 Nursing students experience a full range of challenges while trained volunteers serve as business owners, teachers, police officers, service providers, and government employees.
 The simulation replicates a month in the life of a family living in poverty.
 The mission of these families is to provide food, shelter, and other basic needs with a limited income.